Skip to main content

 Misuse controls & when not to use

-• Do not treat non-sterile as sterile: if sterility is required for the workflow, do not use unless your reprocessing/release pathway supports it.
+• Do not treat non-sterile as sterile: if sterility is required, do not use unless your reprocessing/release pathway supports it.

-• Do not improvise disinfectants: uncontrolled chemistry can damage lens coatings and compromise visibility and anti-fog performance.
+• Do not improvise disinfectants: uncontrolled chemistry can damage lens coatings and compromise visibility.

 • Do not ignore segregation controls: mixing "used" and "ready" goggles defeats gowning control and creates audit risk.